thedevangvishnu/frontend-mentor-junior/project-01/README.md

 I faced one major challenge while creating this project.

-- Related to writing the conditional check logic for all input fields, especially email input:
-  In this project, I firstly struggled to write conditional check for all inputs.
-The main challenge was to write the condition that would check for correct and valid emails.
-I learned a bit about how Regular Expression could be used for such cases.
+- I was not able to make this design responsive.
+Not because I couldn't find a way to make the layout responsive, rather I was not able to use responsive images correctly.
+I tried using scrset and sizes attributes in my HTML, but I am not able to identify the reason of their malfunctioning.

 ### Lessons learned

 This was a good project.
 It demanded decent DOM manipulation which led me to practice my JS knowledge.
-Writing logic for this project taught me some good lessons.
+The biggest lesson for me was to figure out how I could use responsive images, which I was not able to.
+I tried and tested many approaches but they all seem to not be working.

 It took decent amount of CSS to style, though felt fairly easy.
-Had fun strengthening my flexbox concepts.

 ## Author